V3rB0se/Snapcrap/README.md

      easier to extract the data without typing those "bunch of lines".  so i took his idea after asking him nicely. and started working on the project.

 # Q. How it works? <br>
-   <b>A.</b> it just extract the data stored in the data folder of snapchat to sdcard and change the extension to their respective file format using file headers it works over android debugging bridge (adb).
+   <b>A.</b> it just extract the data stored in the data folder of snapchat to sdcard and change the extension to their respective file format using file headers. it works over android debugging bridge (adb).
     <br>